Our Staff

 Operations

-Our Operations team handles all day-to-day tasks related to our systems and databases and manages internal administrative work.
+Our Operations team handles all day-to-day tasks related to hiring new team members, managing our systems and databases, and overseeing internal administrative work.

 Hannah Patridge, Senior Manager, Operations